Slice regular functions as covering maps and global $\star$-roots: Introduction

 As different in spirit as they seem, these two viewpoints are, in fact, two sides of the same coin; while the complex analytic approach is useful in giving clear and general proofs based on known techniques in complex analysis and geometry, the algebraic approach closely relates the peculiar characteristics of quaternions to the properties of slice regular functions, particularly when the operations of the algebra structure are involved, making it easier to understand the computational side and allowing to produce several explicit examples.

-They are therefore both useful in separating those behaviours which come seamlessly from the theory of one complex variable from the phenomena that properly arise from the unique properties of $\H$, thus revealing the true r\^ole of the quaternions.
+They are therefore both useful in separating those behaviours which come seamlessly out of the theory of one complex variable from the phenomena that are properly caused by the unique properties of $\H$, thus revealing the true r\^ole of the quaternions.

 We believe that the combination of these two approaches could be useful in dealing with other similar problems and, particularly, in exploring the geometric implications of such results, venturing in the scarcely explored realm of quaternionic Riemann surfaces.